 When I was operating under the conventional productivity advice, my mind would always go into this gloomy place.
 It would ask me questions “Do I have to do it FOREVER???
 There is NO WAY I can live like that for the rest of my life”.
 My brain would use words such as always, never, for the rest of my life.
-It was black and white thinking.
-From that place where you think you need to do something that seems hard at the moment for the rest of your life, it is practically impossible to convince yourself not to give up.
+It was black-and-white thinking.
+When you think you need to do something that seems hard at the moment for the rest of your life, it is practically impossible to convince yourself not to give up.
 No wonder my previous intermittent fasting attempts have failed.

 So in week 2, when the motivation wears off, all I need to do to convince my brain to keep going is to tell that I only need to do it for 3 weeks.
 And if I decide to stop after that, I have my full permission to do that.
 You’ll be surprised how cooperative your brain becomes when there is a clear deadline for when the hardship will stop.

 By the end of week 3, I start seeing the first results.
 In the case of intermittent fasting, my jeans fit much better.
 I woke up much easier.
 I could focus on my work for longer.
 I felt great.
 Plus, I was more or less used to the activity.
 It almost became a habit.
 It didn’t seem as hard as it seemed in Week 2.
 This motivated me to keep doing this activity.
 For the January sprint, I decided to try the recommended 16/8 split.
 That meant 330 hours of fasting in 3 weeks.
 And now it is a habit.
 I don’t set it as my sprint goal anymore.